Dennis Lee Hopper

 Hopper, who participated in many civil rights marches in the South during the 1960s, returned to the limelight in 1969 with Easy Rider.
 The movie, co-written by Hopper, was a huge hit and practically defined the counter-culture.
 It made Jack Nicholson a huge star and is still regarded as a classic.

 On Halloween, 1970, Hopper married Mamas and Papas singer Michelle Phillips, who promptly went out on tour and eight days later decided she wanted out of the marriage.
 Hopper, crushed, retreated from Hollywood once again and went to live in Taos, New Mexico.
 There he met actress Daria Halprin and they married in 1972 and had a daughter, Ruthana.

 Hopper’s appearance in Apocalypse Now (1979) was his only major role of the decade and drugs once again played havoc with Hopper’s personal and professional life.
 His marriage broke up and Hopper was again an exile in New Mexico until his most recent career rebirth.

 In 1986, Hopper scored several supporting roles that earned him critical acclaim.
 Blue Velvet, Hoosiers(Oscar nomination for Best Supporting Actor), and River’s Edge returned him to favor.
 He also married again, to Katherine LaNasa and had a son, Henry Lee.
 Hopper directed himself and co-star Sean Penn in Colors (1988) and began taking nearly all the roles offered him.

-Hopper has become one of Hollywood’s favorite villain actors.
+Hopper became one of Hollywood’s favorite villain actors.
 In Speed (1994) and Waterworld (1995) Hopper played the perfect heavy.